Pagure/pagure/doc/usage/pull_requests.rst

     $ git remote add -f jcline https://pagure.io/forks/jcline/pagure.git  # Add and fetch the remote
     $ git checkout jcline/doc-prs-locally

-You will now be in a "detatched HEAD" state.
+You will now be in a "detached HEAD" state.
 If you want to build off this pull request, just create a local branch, add some commits, push it to your fork, and open your own pull request::